grkn/bdd_advanced_validator/README.md

 # Behaivor Driven Constraint Validator.

+## What is solved with this library

+You don't need to check all classes, fields and constraints.
+It is in a file and you can easily find it in one place.

+You can create your own standardization and simply validate your data transfer object or input fields.

+It is extendable to increase your validators and it is free to use and understand.

+Of course there are several reflections going on in the library but it is just for determining classes, methods and fields.

 ## How to use it

 I did not put library to maven repository so I will explain how to use it.